ff6347/debateclub-firecrawled/README.md

 * Access to a Supabase project (local or cloud)
 * **Note:** The default configuration (`.envrc.example` & CLI defaults) assumes a **local** Supabase instance is running (via Supabase CLI).
 * An OpenAI API Key
-* (Optional) A Firecrawl API Key/Instance URL if not using the free tier or default endpoint.
+* (Optional) A Firecrawl API Key/Instance URL if not using the free tier or default endpoint or running your own instance.
 * **Note:** The default configuration assumes a **local** Firecrawl instance is running at `http://localhost:3002` if `FIRECRAWL_API_URL` is not set.

 ## Installation & Setup ⚙️